 By the way, that Portuguese up above?
 It means We, the bones that are here, await yours.

 Side note: So there is an interesting dynamic that exists between a brother and sister.
 I’m an only-child, but having two kids has put me in a position of seeing this dynamic first hand.
 This Torment Dynamic consists of one sibling tormenting the other in a not-so-nice manner.
 If I were looking for a scientific analogy, it would be like a magnet with a north and south pole.
 In this situation, the poles would be Sister torments Brother and Brother torments Sister.
 Today, the needle swung to the Brother torments Sister position.
-When Anya asked, “Where do all the bones came from?”, Lars told her, “8-year olds”.
+When our daughter asked, “Where do all the bones came from?”, Our son told her, “8-year olds”.
 What can I say, he’s my kid.
 I take 50% responsibility.

 Those who know me, know that I’m not a Church type of person.
 I’ve gotten past the worry of spontaneously combusting when walking into a church, but this gave me the willies.
 It was interesting to see, but I’m not sure I would do it again.
 The town was quaint, but I wouldn’t go back just to see the Chapel.